bmrf/tron/README.md

 | AUTHOR     | vocatus on [reddit.com/r/TronScript](https://reddit.com/r/tronscript) (`vocatus d0t gate@gmail.com`) // PGP key: `0x07d1490f82a211a2` |
 | BACKGROUND | Why the name?
 Tron "Fights for the User"                                               |

-# GITHUB ONLY CONTAINS THE TRON SCRIPT - YOU NEED TO DOWNLOAD THE ENTIRE PACKAGE FROM THE SUBREDDIT AT https://www.reddit.com/r/TronScript !!
+# GITHUB CONTAINS *JUST* THE SCRIPT - YOU NEED TO DOWNLOAD THE ENTIRE PACKAGE FROM THE SUBREDDIT AT https://www.reddit.com/r/TronScript !!

 I got tired of running these utilities manually and decided to just automate everything, so Tron basically automates a variety of tasks to clean up/disinfect a Windows machine.